kchitap/London/README.md

 - nav: for the navigation between pages so that if the user does want to go back they can (contains ul, li, and a as per best practices of navigation
+- footer: holds student web pages and the creators and is a footer because it contains relevant information to the site, but not the odd student out domain
+- ul (in footer): used because the creators and websites are both lists of information that relate to each other within the list, but not the other list

 ### Index page